AryaAppaji/drf-api-kickstart/README.md

 # Django Project Template

 This repository serves as a template for setting up Django projects quickly and easily.
-It includes essential configurations and packages to streamline the development of common backend features.
-Ideal for developers looking for a reliable starting point, this template supports multiple databases, token-based authentication, external storage integration, and real-time WebSocket communication.
+It includes essential configuration and packages to streamline the development of common backend features.
+Ideal for developers looking for a reliable starting point, this template supports multiple databases, external storage integration, and real-time WebSocket communication.

 ## Features